runwayml/learn/docs/how-to/chain-models-together.md

 sidebar.
 At the top of the Input area, you can select the source for the image data that the Runway application will send to the model.
 The Camera option uses your webcam, and the File option reads image data from a file on your hard drive.
 You should see a third option to the right of Camera and File that reads "Model Output."
-This option lets you select other models in the workspace with outputs that match the data type of the current model's input You should see your StyleGAN model in that dropdown.
+This option lets you select other models in the workspace with outputs that match the data type of the current model's input.
+You should see your StyleGAN model in that dropdown.
 Select it.

 <div class="Img-Small">